 \section{Property of the coarse grained dynamics}

-In the present subsection we derive the property \eqref{NumbersEqual} valid over a period of the ergodic deterministic microscopic dynamics $\Udisc$ when $\Udisc$ respects both the conservation of $E_\text{dec}$ and the interaction pattern specified at the end of section \ref{ErgodicityDiscrete}.
+In the present appendix we derive the property \eqref{NumbersEqual} valid over a period of the ergodic deterministic microscopic dynamics $\Udisc$ when $\Udisc$ respects both the conservation of $E_\text{dec}$ and the interaction pattern specified when the conservation law \eqref{conserE} was introduced.

 Though we believe that a general development could be pursued, we prefer to concentrate on a specific model at this point.
 The system is made of two large parts and a small one, which is reduced to two Ising spins $\sigma_1, \sigma_2=\pm 1$, each one directly in contact with one of the large parts.
 So a configuration $C$ can be written as $C=(C_1,\sigma_1,\sigma_2,C_2)$.
 We assume that, when the small part is isolated, its energy $\En(\sigma_1,\sigma_2)$ does not describe independent spins.
 Moreover, the microscopic dynamics $\Udisc$ conserves the energy $E_\text{dec} (C)$ where the interactions between parts is neglected, namely $E_\text{dec} (C)\equiv E_1(C_1)+E_2(C_2)+\En(\sigma_1,\sigma_2)$.
 The remnant of interactions between the parts is embodied in the following restrictions.
 For any $C$, $\Udisc(C)$ is obtained from $C$ by one of the following operations :